ceph/ceph/doc/mgr/dashboard.rst

 the failover occurs during two HAProxy health checks.
 In this situation the previously active dashboard node will now respond with a 303 which points to the new active node.
-To prevent that situation you should consider to disable the redirection behaviour on standby nodes.
+To prevent that situation you should consider to disable the redirection behavior on standby nodes.

 ::